northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 **What software is available to use with my class on Discovery?**

 There are many software packages available, including popular software apps such as Jupyter Notebook, RStudio, and MATLAB.
 If you have an account on Discovery, you can see the list of available software by using the `module avail` command.
-See {ref}`using_module` for more information.
+See [Using Module](../04_software/02_modules.md) for more information.
 Students have access to all of the modules on Discovery.
 They can also use the interactive apps available on Open onDemand.
-See {ref}`using_ood` for more information.
+See [Introduction to Open OnDemand (OOD)](../08_using-ood/01_introduction.md) for more information.
 We can also install additional modules and libraries specifically for your class as needed.

 **My class needs access to a specific software application that I do not see installed on Discovery or Open onDemand (OOD).
 What should I do?**